Summer Deals & Coupon Codes for 2023

 Struggling with a dryer not heating properly is a common problem.
 The good news is that most problems can be repaired easily — there’s no need to worry about purchasing a new one.

 If your dryer does not heat, follow the tips below.
-Keep in mind that most of these tasks should be performed with the assistance of a technical team or by an experienced professional.
+Remember that most of these tasks should be performed with the assistance of a technical team or by an experienced professional.

 Action #1.
 Clean the dirt and debris out of the dryer

-The filter inside the dryer is extremely vulnerable to catching particles of dirt and dust.
-When that happens, the volume of air an appliance can blow reduces and struggles to heat properly.
+The filter inside the dryer is extremely vulnerable to catching dirt and dust particles.
+When that happens, the volume of air an appliance can blow reduces, and it struggles to heat properly.

 Here’s how to fix the dryer filter problem:

-• Remove the cover panel and use a pin or a pair of tweezers to get rid of any dust in the filter in the back of the dryer.
+- Remove the cover panel and use a pin or a pair of tweezers to eliminate any dust in the filter in the back of the dryer.

 Action #2.
 Let the dryer cool down fully